Freelancer-Protocol/docs/example.md

   <img src="/images/StevesDemoApproval.png" alt="accessibility text" >
 </div>

-**It's normal if the demo has a few minor glitches Steve would like to see handled for the final stage.**
+**It's ok for the demo to have a few minor glitches that will have to be fixed for the final version.**
 Steve likes what he's seeing so he approves the demo.

 The milestone will now finalize for sure, as soon as Lisa uploads the deliverable.